top of page

 The Brenner pass

 The bicycle path to the Brenner pass first passed through another valley and then turned around before going uphill.
-A few kilometers before the top a goat farmer walked out of the bushes with three goats.
-Meanwhile it was already 7 o'clock.
-At the top we thought we saw the border, but it turned out to be a EuroSpin supermarket, whose logo looks much like that of the European Union.
-We bought vanilla croissants with a ten year expiration date.
-Suddenly the light in the store went out, I thought there was a problem with the electricity, but apparently that's the way they informed customers the store was about to close.
+A few kilometers before the top, a goat farmer walked out of the bushes with three goats.
+Meanwhile, it was already 7 o'clock.
+At the top, we thought we saw the border, but it turned out to be a EuroSpin supermarket, whose logo looks much like the European Union's.
+We bought vanilla croissants with a ten-year expiration date.
+Suddenly the light in the store went out, I thought there was a problem with the electricity, but apparently that's how they informed customers the store was about to close.
 A guy who noticed us started shouting that they were closing.
-We first needed to buy bananas though.
-During dinner I called my girlfriend Manon, because she had just been offered a new job.
+We first needed to buy bananas, though.
+During dinner, I called my girlfriend Manon because she had just been offered a new job.
 We could already see the sign 'Brenner pass' next to the main road.
 Surprisingly there was none next to the bicycle path, even though they had laid a 100 km long dedicated bicycle path leading up to it.
-We checked the time and it was 7:45, so Bram had been right about us reaching the top before 8.
+We checked the time, and it was 7:45, so Bram had been right about us reaching the top before 8.

 The top of the Brenner pass

 We descended towards Innsbruck.
-The climb had been really nice, but the way down was just a big road.
-Bram noticed two women on cycling vacation and nearly wanted to stop and turn around.
+The climb had been nice, but the way down was just a big road.
+Bram noticed two women on a cycling vacation and nearly wanted to stop and turn around.
 However, we needed to keep going.
-In the valley we noticed a group of cyclists wild camping.
-We continued and went in search for our own place to sleep.
+In the valley, we saw a group of cyclists wild camping.
+We continued and went in search of a place to sleep for ourselves.

 In the descent

-The rest of the descent was just one straight road, with steep slopes on either side.
-Five kilometers before Innsbruck we found a large meadow with tall grass to camp.
+The rest of the descent was just one straight road with steep slopes on either side.
+Five kilometers before Innsbruck, we found a large meadow with tall grass to camp.
 We rode towards a corner where we were nearly invisible from the road.
-Due to the descent we again attained a nice daily distance.
+Due to the descent we again reached a nice daily distance.

 The camping spot